ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     out-of-vocabulary
         Refers to :term:`tokens` which are **not** in :term:`vocabulary`.

+    Optimization
+    optimization
+    gradient descent
+        In the context of :term:`neural network` optimization we usually mean to perform **gradient descent** on :term:`neural network`.
+        To perform gradient descent, model need to first perform **forward pass**.
+        During forward pass, model will take a input which we called **tensors** and pass tensors to deeper layers in model for calculation.
+        Every path **tensor** flow throught the model will be recorded and construct a **tensor flowing graph**.
+        The output of forward pass is then used to calculate **loss** on **objective function** (or **loss function**).
+        We can say "we are optimizing our model on objective function by minimizing loss."
+        We can calculate gradient on loss with respect to model output.
+        Then we can use gradient from loss to perform **back-propagation** with the aid of tensor flowing graph.
+        After back-propagation, all parameters in model get their own gradients, then we can do **gradient descent**.

     perplexity
         Perplexity is a way to evaluate :term:`language model`.
         Given a text :math:`x` consist of :math:`n` tokens